 Environmental science seeks to understand and protect our environment.
 It encompasses many disciplines, like biology, chemistry, geology, physics and computer science.
 Read on for an overview of environmental science job options, responsibilities, degree programs and the career outlook.
 Schools offering Environmental Science degrees can also be found in these popular choices.

 Environmental Science Overview

 Environmental science is a multidisciplinary field that explores the dynamics between Earth systems, flora, fauna and humans.
-It involves research on air, water, soil, food and wildlife to understand system processes, identify environmental damage or hazards and develop solutions to environmental concerns.
+It involves research on air, water, soil, food and wildlife to help understand system processes, identify environmental damage or hazards, and develop solutions to environmental concerns.
 Environmental scientists may work as environmental consultants, horticulturists, ecologists, hydrologists, park rangers and conservation planners.

-Environmental scientists commonly work for private businesses and governmental organizations, though they also work for public organizations.
+Environmental scientists commonly work for private businesses and governmental organizations, as well as public organizations.
 They often split their time between collecting samples and monitoring conditions in the field, analyzing data in the lab and writing reports in the office.

 Important Facts About Environmental Scientists

 |Important Qualities||Analytical skills, self-discipline, problem-solving skills, communication skills.|